Court: Victim's dying words may be used at trial

 Prosecutors may use victim statements given at the crime scene even if the victim dies before testifying at trial, the Supreme Court ruled Monday.

 The decision is a step back from the court's recent decisions that the Constitution demands that the witness be present and available for cross-examination.
-A majority of the court drew a distinction between statements made during an emergency created by a crime event and statements made when police are investigating the crime.
+A majority of the court drew a distinction between statements made during an emergency created by a criminal event and statements made when police are investigating the crime.

 The 6-to-2 ruling drew a withering dissent from Justice Antonin Scalia, the court's most outspoken advocate for the Sixth Amendment's requirement that the accused "be confronted with the witnesses against him."